 If you don’t have tea or demitasse cups, I would suggest using ramekins.

-What is your favorite dessert to make for your Valentine?
+What is your favorite dessert?
 I’m lucky my family loves chocolate, so I am blissfully happy!

 © 2017 Chocolate Pot de Crème was published first on Thistle Key Lane™